 Rights and Wrongs: A Constitution and Citizenship Day Conference at SF State

-What does the U.S. Constitution say and do?
-Does it produce and preserve social hierarchies or does it support the radical expansion of citizenship, democracy, and inclusion?
-Is the United States experiencing a constitutional crisis?
-Have the country’s recent political troubles exposed longstanding problems with the U.S. constitutional “order”?
-Can the history of the U.S. Constitution serve as a resource for those who are troubled by today’s uses and abuses of U.S. power and politics?
-For those who seek positive social change, is the Constitution an opportunity or an obstacle?
-Can and should it be amended?
-Who makes meaning out of the U.S. Constitution and what meanings are made of it?
-What are the domestic and global implications of our interpretations and transformations of the U.S. Constitution?
+What have we thought about the Constitution in the past and what do we think of it today?
+When, how, and why have we thought about the Constitution?
+How has the Constitution been used as a legal and cultural touchstone in the past and present?
+Has the Constitution supported the expansion of citizenship, democracy and equality or has it produced, preserved, and promoted social hierarchies?
+What does the Constitution reveal and obscure?
+Is the United States experiencing constitutional crises?
+Have the country’s recent political troubles exposed longstanding problems with or new threats to the U.S. constitutional order?
+Can the history of the U.S. Constitution serve as a resource for people troubled by today’s uses and abuses of U.S. power and politics?
+For those seeking social change, is the Constitution an opportunity or obstacle?
+Can and should it be followed, changed, modified or abandoned?
+Who makes meaning out of the U.S. Constitution and what meanings are made?
+What are the implications of our interpretations and transformations of the U.S. Constitution?